 All fellows work with two faculty scientific advisors, and as part of their application, are asked to identify up to three faculty with whom they wish to work, listed in order of priority.
 Once matched with two faculty scientific advisors, fellows join research teams based on their interests and experience.

-Suchitra Krishnan-Sarin, Ph.D. , is Professor of Psychiatry, Vice-Chair of the Human Investigations Committee at Yale School of Medicine, and Co-PI on a P50 center focused on tobacco regulatory research.
+Suchitra Krishnan-Sarin, PhD , is Professor of Psychiatry, Chair of the Human Investigations Committee at Yale School of Medicine, and Co-PI on a FDA and NIH funded center focused on tobacco regulatory science research.
 Her research is focused on developing a bio-behavioral understanding of the underpinnings of alcohol, tobacco (nicotine), and marijuana use, in adolescent and adult populations, and developing new pharmacological and behavioral interventions to reduce and prevent use of these substances.
 She is also conducting qualitative and quantitative tobacco regulatory research in adolescents.
-The fellow would be involved in analyzing evidence from an ongoing study that is conducting surveys with middle and high school adolescents and college-aged young adults to assess use rates and perceptions and attitudes towards modified risk tobacco products, as well as analyzing evidence from an ongoing high school-based smoking cessation trial.
+The fellow could be involved in analyzing evidence from an ongoing study that is conducting local surveys with middle and high school adolescents and college-aged young adults to assess use rates and perceptions and attitudes towards tobacco products, or evidence collected from national datasets like the Population Assessment of Tobacco and Health.

-Sherry McKee, Ph.D. , is Professor of Psychiatry; Director, Yale Behavioral Pharmacology Laboratory; and Clinical Director, Forensic Drug Diversion Clinic.
+Sherry McKee, PhD , is Professor of Psychiatry; Director, Yale Behavioral Pharmacology Laboratory; and Clinical Director, Forensic Drug Diversion Clinic.
 Her research is focused on improving treatment for those with nicotine and alcohol use disorders.
 Using a transdisciplinary perspective, she uses human laboratory paradigms, survey research, epidemiological research, and policy research to uncover the mechanisms underlying poor outcomes and translate these findings into improved interventions.
 In particular, Dr. McKee is interested in improving treatment outcomes for women and those with criminal justice involvement.
-Dr. McKee leads a large interdisciplinary research effort to develop smoking cessation interventions that are sensitive to gender differences in smoking behavior.
-Researchers spanning diverse areas of expertise (e.g., molecular biology, neuroimaging, pharmacology, pharmacogenetics, health economics, policy) are collaborating to develop effective interventions for female and male smokers.
+Dr. McKee leads an interdisciplinary research effort to develop gender-informed interventions for alcohol use disorders.
+Researchers spanning diverse areas of expertise (e.g., molecular biology, neuroimaging, pharmacology, pharmacogenetics, health economics, policy) are collaborating to develop effective interventions for female and male drinkers.
 Dr. McKee also leads a SAMSHA-funded partnership between Yale and the State of Connecticut Department of Corrections and Department of Addiction and Mental Health Services to improve addiction outcomes in offenders who are re-entering their communities following incarceration.